Battle of Derby

 In July 917, Æthelflæd launched her first offensive foray and selected the fortress at Derby as her target.
-At that time the local ruler had probably joined with the armies from Northampton and Leicester in a number of raids to attack Mercia.
-Aethelfled took advantage of the weakened burh and successfully assaulted the town in July 917; the whole region subsequently being annexed into English Mercia.
+At that time the local ruler had probably joined with the armies from Northampton and Leicester in a number of raids to attack Mercia. Æthelflæd took advantage of the weakened burh and successfully assaulted the town in July 917; the whole region subsequently being annexed into English Mercia.

-Derby was the first of Five Danelaw Burgh's to be defeated by Aetheflead's Army in the "liberation of the Danelaw" along with, Leicester, Lincoln, Nottingham and Stamford.
+Derby was the first of Five Danelaw Burghs to be defeated by Æthelflæd's Army in the "liberation of the Danelaw" along with, Leicester, Lincoln, Nottingham and Stamford.